How To Play

 - Walkways can't be placed over empty spots (where there is no tile yet)

-- Number of walkways is limited
+- The number of walkways available to players is limited

 Drawing a Tile